Tools to Make the Transformation from Monolith to Microservices Easier

 4. Continuous Modernization Tools

 That, in turn, means finding a tool that can help take an iterative approach to app modernization.
 It needs to account for release cycles and sprints, along with insights taken from ongoing architectural observability, that underlie the analysis of where modernization continues to be beneficial.
+During this process, it’s important to use tools that can synchronize data across services, ensuring data consistency and reducing downtime as you modernize.

 Look for tools that offer self-service modernization options.
 The right tool can help you continually track your inefficiencies and architectural tech debt, which in turn creates a roadmap for where you can continue to improve.
 Connect it with your refactoring tool, and you get a modernization engine designed to keep optimization and efficiency at the forefront of all your software engineering and operations.